 This course provides participants with the skills and knowledge required to complete a complex extrication of a casualty involved in a road or industrial accident.
 This course is designed for workers who may be required to perform a rescue of trapped persons in motor vehicles.

 Road crash rescue involves the extrication of casualties from vehicles that have been involved in various types of impact.
 This is carried out using hydraulic rescue tools, various hand tools and stabilisation equipment.
-You will form part of an operational crew to resolve road crash incidents, this may require you to be inside the car while hydraulic tools are in use, while wearing P2 marks, structural firefighting kit with helmets and visors as a basic form of PPC.
+You will form part of an operational crew to resolve road crash incidents, this may require you to be inside the car while hydraulic tools are in use, while wearing P2 masks, structural firefighting kit with helmets and visors as a basic form of PPC.

 To operate the hand tools on the course you will need to have a basic understanding of the use of hand tools such as spanners and socket sets.